-Way back in September last year, I saw Krishel posted something about Ghibli Films that I’ve been dying to finish watching last year.
+Way back in September last year, I saw Krishel posted something about Ghibli Films that I’ve been dying to finish watching all movies that year.
 Of course, it did not happen.
 I decided to continue with this goal again and there’s Kiki’s Delivery Service to start off with.
 I also said I would make a review for each film, so we can say this is an attempt.

 I remember Krishel mentioned that this film has an open-end.
 I love open-ends, it gives more room for my imagination.
 However, we can also consider it not having a closure.
 I’d just like to think that my thoughts that wander beyond the story is the closure itself.
 Heh.
 Bittersweet.